 Entertainment and other costs

-- A plated meal in a restaurant typically costs $16-$35 depending on the caliber while takeaways are more like $10-$12.
+- A plated meal in a restaurant typically costs $18-$35 depending on the caliber while takeaways are more like $12-$15.
+Brunch is a popular meal to catch up with friends over and there are a lot of great bars to visit.

 - Going to the movies is getting cheaper in the age of streaming and downloading – $10- $16.50 for a standard adult ticket.